Case Studies

 Moda Labs came in as a second execution team, embedded with Barndoor rather than operating at arm’s length.
 With hands-on founders (a PM and an engineer) plus four engineers across frontend and backend, Moda delivered a shovel-ready team already fluent in AI.

-Phase 1: MCP Factory (Aug–Sept 2025)
+MCP Factory

 The first priority was scaling the integration library.